MariaMa-GitHub/lol-champion-explorer/README.md

 - Difficulty levels, hero types, lane positions, and resource types
 - Release dates and additional metadata

+The data comes from the ["Season 15 League of Legends Champion Data (2025)"](https://www.kaggle.com/datasets/laurenainsleyhaines/league-of-legends-champion-data/data) Kaggle dataset and the official League of Legends website.

 **Data Source**: League of Legends champion data processed from official sources.

 ## File Structure